mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 ##### 4:20

 In Mahayana Buddhism, [the] perfection of giving is one of the most important practices for us, because it is one of the six [paramitas](https://en.wikipedia.org/wiki/Pāramitā).
 Giving is the first item of the six paramitas.
 But in primitive Buddhism, the most important practice for Buddhists is to view in the proper way; to view the world, the human world, human beings, in [the] proper way.
 Which is one of the Eightfold Noble Truths (Eightfold Path).
 But in Mahayana, the practice which is important is a little bit different from primitive Buddhism, it is giving.
-First important thing is to practice perfection of giving.
+[The] first important thing is to practice perfection of giving.

 If you read Mahayana Buddhist scriptures, very often they say, "give offerings decorated with seven precious treasures to Tathagatas, to Arhats, to noble enlightened men."
 Very often [they speak] in that way.
 So according to modern sense, it doesn't make sense whether to give.
 Why don't give an offering consisting of seven jewels – gold, silver, et cetera – to the poor?
 But if you understand in that way about the practice of giving, it's pretty difficult to understand the real spirit of Mahayana Buddhism.
 That's why Conze says, "Some meditation on the subject is perhaps called for, and it will be all the more fruitful when preceded and accompanied by actual acts of generosity."
 I would like to talk about this point of view tonight.